z4deepfz/SerialPort-Assistant/README.md

  - [ ] Send data from file
  - [ ] Recieve data and save to file
  - [ ] Provide *python* interface to implement custom script

+## Upgrade logs [v0.6-alpha]

+ - Added Status Bar to show the working status and recieve/send counter.
+ - Fixed the logic of HEX mode.
+ - Adjusted the interface layout.
+Now it looks more compact.
+ - Enumerate available ports when starting.

 ## Compile